JustCloudyy/ruffle-Flash-script-for-google-sites/README.md

 # ruffle-Flash-script-for-google-sites
-You can put any flash games
+You can put any flash games MAKE THE SWF FILES ON GITHUB